bahrmichael/aws-scheduler/README.md

 Once the datetime specified in the payload is reached, the service will publish the content of the event field to your output topic.
 You can attach an AWS Lambda function to your topic to process the events.

 ## Deploy it yourself
 This section explains how you can deploy the service yourself.
-Once setup use it like shown above.
+Once set up use it like shown above.

-The following picture shows you the structure of the application.
+The following picture shows you the structure of the service.

 ![Detailed Overview](https://github.com/bahrmichael/aws-scheduler/raw/master/pictures/detailed.png)